Home Holiday Decoration 101

 Even if your living space is small, the entryway is a great place to make a big impression.
 It's the first thing people see when they enter your home, so make it welcoming with a few holiday accents.

-• Wreath on the Door: A classic evergreen wreath on your front door is a simple yet beautiful way to greet guests and get in the holiday spirit.
+• Holiday door wreath: A classic evergreen wreath on your front door is a simple yet beautiful way to greet guests.

-• Seasonal Doormats and Rugs: Swap out your everyday doormat for one that's holiday-themed.
+• Holiday doormat: Swap out your everyday mat for one that's holiday‑themed.
 It's an easy and inexpensive way to add festive cheer to the entrance.

 7. Incorporate Light and Sparkle

-• String Lights: Hang string lights on windows, bookshelves, or around a mirror to create a gentle glow that fills the room with holiday cheer.
+• Holiday string lights: Hang them on windows, bookshelves, or around a mirror to create a gentle glow.

-• Candles and Lanterns: Candles add both warmth and light.
-Use them on shelves, mantels, or in the center of your dining table.
-Flameless LED candles are a safe option if you don't want to worry about them being knocked over.
+• Flameless LED candles: Candles add both warmth and light.
+Use them on shelves, mantels, or in the center of your dining table for a safe, mess‑free option.

 8. Think Outside the Tree